Totoual/oef-sdk-python/docs/source/user/defining-data-model.rst

 Let's focus on the parameters of the :class:`~oef.schema.AttributeSchema` constructor:

 1. the first one is the name of the attribute.
-It is needed to instantiate data model and to define queries over it.
+It is needed to instantiate a data model and to define queries over it.
 2. the second one is the type of the attribute.
 It specifies the domain of the possible values the attribute can assume.
    E.g. the attribute ``year`` can only be an integer, whereas the ``average_rating`` can only be a floating-point number.

    The Python types supported are: ``str``, ``int``, ``bool`` and ``float``.
-3. the third one is a boolean that specify whether the attribute is `always required` or it `can be omitted`.
+3. the third one is a boolean that specifies whether the attribute is `always required` or it `can be omitted`.
 For example, we might not be able to specify the ``ebook_available`` attribute, maybe because it's not applicable to some kind of books.
 4. the fourth parameter is the description, that is a short description of the purpose of the attribute.